tigera-cs/Calico-Foundation/4.3-policy-advanced-lab/README.md

 * Create Egress Lockdown policy as a Security Admin for the cluster
 * Grant selective Internet access
-* Apply policy to Kubernetes services
+* Apply policy based on Kubernetes services

 ### Before you begin